Food aid dependency in Ethiopia: Climate

 Due to below average rainfall, large areas are expected to remain in crisis (Integrated Food Security Phase Classification - Phase 3) through 2020.
-In kiremnt, where rain is actually improving crop production, desert locusts have been spotted which will ruin the crops.
+In Kiremt, where rain is actually improving crop production, desert locusts have been spotted which will ruin the crops.
 Humanitarian assistance delivery has been delayed and irregular across the country and outlook predicts struggles with food in communities throughout Ethiopia will continue.